schultek/dart_mappable/examples/package_comparison/README.md

-## Comparing dart_mappable with json_serializable
+## Comparing dart_mappable with other serialization packages

-This example contains a number of comparisons between `dart_mappable` and the popular `json_serializable` package.
+This example contains a number of comparisons between `dart_mappable` and other popular serialization packages:

-Only the serialization aspects of both packages are compared, since `json_serializable` does not contain all features that `dart_mappable` has.
+- `json_serializable` for json serialization
+- `freezed` for data-classes
+- `dart_json_mapper` for json serialization

+## Setup

+Besides adding the dependencies, only `dart_json_mapper` needs an explicit `build.yaml` file with some build configuration.
+It also needs a `main.dart` file that imports every model files, since not every model generates a part-file for itself.

-### Structure
+## Structure

 This project uses the `test` package to express comparison cases.
 Therefore all cases can be quickly validated by running `dart test`.
 Also the `test` package exposes some generally nice syntax for